Skip to Content

 Home > Patients & Visitors > Health Library > Effectiveness Rate of Birth Control Methods

-birth control methods.
-The column on the right shows the number of women out of
+birth control methods work.
+The column on the right shows how many women out of

-100 who will have an unplanned pregnancy in the first year of using a method.
+100 will have an unplanned pregnancy in the first year of using a method.

 improve on the real-life failure rate of birth control methods by consistently

 using birth control methods as directed.
 But even with perfect use, a method will still fail to prevent a pregnancy in a certain number of

 Combination birth control pills

 Progestin-only pills (mini-pills)